CSCI4160U/project-1-rajiv/PROJECT1/INSTRUCTIONS.md

-# HOW TO MAKE A TOP-DOWN GAME QUEST GAME
+# HOW TO MAKE A SINGLE PLAYER TOP-DOWN 2D GAME

 ## Level Creation (2D Tilemaps)

 Open the Unity editor and follow these instructions:

-1. In the Project window, click on the `Assets` folder if it is not already opended.
+1. In the Project window, open the `Assets` folder if it is not already opended.
-2. Within the `Assets` folder, click on the `Prefabs` folder.
+2. Within the `Assets` folder, open the `Prefabs` folder.
-3. Within the `Prefabs` folder, click on the `Landscapes` folder.
+3. Within the `Prefabs` folder, open the `Landscapes` folder.

 ![finding landscapes](./INSTRUCTION_images/LevelCreation/locating_landscapes.PNG "A screenshot of file structure, finding the landscape prefabs")